Interlisp/Interlisp.github.io/content/en/medley/about/comments/_index.md

 description: Comments on Interlisp and this project
 ---

 Do you know of a new blog, tweet or other communication talking about Interlisp?
-If so, we would like to hear now about it.
+If so, we would like to hear about it.

 Submit the link using our [What People Are Saying](https://github.com/interlisp/medley/issues/new?template=what_people_are_saying.yml) form.